RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/Backward_compatibility.md

   It's impossible to support the escape characters at parse-time without breaking all the scripts, unless a solution exists that I don't see.
   The unescape at run-time can be seen as a facility provided by a library, not a core functionality.
   (/jlf)

+  (jmb)
+  I'd vote for the run-time library, or a BIF, or BIM, or somesuch.
+  The only way I see to support escape characters at parse-time without breaking everything is to introduce still another form of string, i.e., choose a new suffix, say "P" (this is not a proposal) and then stipulate that P-strings, in the form "xxxx"P, can have escaped sequences.
+  But if we are already considering X for hex, B for binary, T for Unicode, and maybe C for compatibility, maybe adding still a new type of string would be too much, and go against the spirit of simplicity of Rexx ("Keep the language small")
+  (/jmb)

 * I understand the logic behind length("Noël")= 4, "Noël"~length= 5, but I'm not sure this can be reasonably explained to new users.
   (jlf)